cvajira/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 In this section we should make a time series plot of the 5-minute interval (x-axis) vs the average number of steps taken, averaged across all days (y-axis).
 After that we should find the interval ID, which contains the maximum number of steps (when averaged across all days).
-To do that we should summaeaise data according to interval ID.
+To do that we should summarize data according to interval ID.
 At this stage, we can ignore missing values.

 ```r
  newdataset2<-ddply(na.omit(activitydata),"interval",summarise, avgsteps=mean(steps))
 ```
-Before we continue to analysis, here few rows of this summarised data set
+Before we continue to analysis, here few rows of this summarized data set

 ```r
 head(newdataset2, n=3)